 § 340-4 Obstructing free passage; loitering.
-[Amended at time of adoption of Code]

 No person shall continue to stand or remain, alone or with others, near, on any sidewalk or in any public place, in such a manner as to obstruct a free passage for travelers thereon, or loiter on any sidewalk or street after having been requested by a constable or police officer to move on.
 Violations of this section are punishable by criminal complaint or by noncriminal disposition in accordance with MGL c.
 40, § 21D and § 100-2 of the Town Code